Crossview Covenant Church

 Nominating

-Mission from the Charter: The Nominating Committee shall function primarily to develop and recommend Church policy, and/or to develop long-range plans, goals, and strategies consistent with their responsibilities and duties.
+Mission from the Charter: The Nominating Committee shall function primarily to develop and recommend Church policy, and/or to create long-range plans, goals, and strategies consistent with their responsibilities and duties.
 With approval from the Church Council, the Committee may establish and dissolve subcommittees.

 What was accomplished: